Skip to content

 “But there is no magic age to say, ‘yes’ or ‘no’ to orthotics,” he notes.
 “If there’s treatment available, I’ll recommend that as much as I can rather than telling a child to stop physical activity.
 To me that’s not a reasonable thing to do.”

-At nib, you can get Extras cover that includes benefits for podiatry and orthotics*.
-If you’re already an nib member, you can check your current policy using member account.
-Alternatively, you can get a quote online in just minutes.
+At nib, you can get Extras cover, opens in a new tab that includes benefits for podiatry and orthotics*.
+If you’re already an nib member, you can check your current policy using member account, opens in a new tab.
+Alternatively, you can get a quote online, opens in a new tab in just minutes.

 Please note: The tips throughout this article serve as broad information and should not replace any advice you have been given by your medical practitioner.